 Pilates: A Global Fitness Phenomenon

-From the start of Pilates’ instruction in New York in 1926 to his death at age 86 in 1967, two additional official studios were opened by his protégées, one of which by Ron Fletcher in Los Angeles.
+From the start of Pilates’ instruction in New York in 1926 to his death at age 86 in 1967, two additional official studios were opened by his protégées, one of which by Ron Fletcher in Westwood.
 There were also several other renditions of Pilates practice across gyms around the country.
 At this point in 1970, Pilates was a popular Hollywood trend, attracting the biggest and brightest stars of the time.
 It wasn’t until the 1990s that Pilates would really take off among households as a revolutionary counterpoint to fitness trends at the time.
 As opposed to the previous focus on high-intensity aerobics and heavy weight lifting, Pilates offered a healthier, more inclusive option to fitness.
 The revolutionary, counter-culture of Pilates persisted.

 Pilates remains an inclusive and revolutionary practice that welcomes people from all walks of life.
 At Sheppard Method Pilates, we embrace the alternative quality of Joseph Pilates’ origins that sought to look deeper at health and wellness than a more mainstream viewpoint allows.
 In fact, Risa Sheppard, the founder of Sheppard Method Pilates, studied under Ron Fletcher himself.
-At our Los Angeles studio, the Sheppard Method approach values Pilates’ fitness legacy by customizing each person’s practice and approach to meet their unique and individual needs.
+At our Westwood studio, the Sheppard Method approach values Pilates’ fitness legacy by customizing each person’s practice and approach to meet their unique and individual needs.

 Be inspired by Pilates’ wild roots and have fun with us – call Sheppard Method Pilates today to get started!